When most people hear “outsourcing,” they think of call centers or back-office activities shipped overseas to save money.

 Read more: Offshoring vs. Outsourcing: The Difference

-When many people think of outsourcing, they picture a call center reading off a script or a contractor completing one-off tasks.
-That’s traditional outsourcing (a transactional relationship where the goal is usually to cut costs).
+When many people think of outsourcing, they picture a call center reading from a script or a contractor completing one-time tasks.

 Strategic outsourcing is different.
 It’s about building a partnership that integrates into your core business functions and helps you grow.